ApprenticeAI/frapy/docs/topics/components.rst

 :exc:`frapy.exceptions.NotConfigured`, passing a description of the issue as a parameter to the exception so that it is printed in the logs, for the user to see.
-For other components, feel free to raise whatever other exception feels right to you; for example, :exc:`RuntimeError` would make sense for a Scrapy version mismatch, while :exc:`ValueError` may be better if the issue is the value of a setting.
+For other components, feel free to raise whatever other exception feels right to you; for example, :exc:`RuntimeError` would make sense for a Frapy version mismatch, while :exc:`ValueError` may be better if the issue is the value of a setting.

-If your requirement is a minimum Scrapy version, you may use :attr:`frapy.__version__` to enforce your requirement.
+If your requirement is a minimum Frapy version, you may use :attr:`frapy.__version__` to enforce your requirement.
 For example:

 .. code-block:: python